Delete020/Gitlet/proj3/testing/gitlet/gitlet-design.md

 explanation to the following sections.
 You may cut this section short if you find your document is too wordy.

+### GitletRepository

+The main logic of the program is implemented where the non-remote commands of the gitlet are handled

+#### static variables

+- `static final String CWD = System.getProperty("user.dir");`The Current Working Directory.
+- `static final File GITLET_DIR = Utils.join(CWD, ".gitlet");` The `.gitlet` hidden folder, all gitlet related data will be stored in this directory
+- `static final File OBJECTS_DIR = Utils.join(GITLET_DIR, "objects");` The object folder, which stores all commit and blob files
+- `static final File BRANCH_DIR = Utils.join(GITLET_DIR, "branches");` The folder where all branches are stored and each branch is persisted as a file in this folder
+- `static final File HEAD = Utils.join(GITLET_DIR, "HEAD");`Head file, pointing to the current branch
+- `static final File STAGE = Utils.join(GITLET_DIR, "stage");`The staging area file that records the files to be added to the next commit

 ### Commit

 ### instance variables